simplifiedcourses/simplifiedcourses.github.io/_posts/2023-06-14-stop-using-inheritance-in-angular.md

 ## Composition

-Composition is the principle where we group pieces of related code in classes and inject instances of those classes into the class rather than letting the class inherit from a base class.
+Composition is the principle where we group pieces of related code in classes and use instances of those classes in the class rather than letting the class inherit from a base class.
 In Angular, we can leverage Dependency Injection for that.

 We should always use composition unless the following statement is true:
 **There is one reason, and one reason only why we could use inheritance in Angular projects: